Since our commencement in 2016, it has been exciting to see the establishment of a strong community at our school.

 Carey Forrestdale has benefited significantly from the years of experience garnered through our journey at the Harrisdale Campus.
 Much of the richness of this experience has been brought to bear in the planning, building and running of Carey Forrestdale.

-This year we have launched Secondary School with Year 7 and will continue to grow each year to eventually offer Kindergarten to Year 12 by 2024.
+This year we have introduced Year 10 to our Secondary School and we will continue to grow each year to eventually offer Kindergarten to Year 12 by 2024.

 Guided by passionate and skilled Carey educators who facilitate an extensive curriculum offering, students are encouraged to explore their God-given talents and unique strengths.